-Diversification by country and industry
+Diversification by country & industry

 Diversification by investment style

-Apart from country and industry, diversification can also be achieved through investment style.
-Stocks can be classified into different categories based on market capitalisation (small, mid and large cap) and style (growth, income and value).
-There are nine categories in total, from small cap growth stocks to large cap value stocks.
-For example, Amazon is a large cap growth stock.
+There are 9 categories in total, from small cap growth stocks to large cap value stocks.
+For example, Amazon is a large-cap growth stock while Ford Motor Company is considered a large-cap value stock.
 A good mix of stocks with different market capitalisation and style will help you to create a portfolio that may be more resistant to economic shocks.